sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

                 }

                 leaf configuration {
+                    mandatory true;
                     type string;
                     description "Configuration to be applied to APPL_DB in JSON format";
+                }

+                lef deactivation_configurations {

+                    type string;
+                    description "An optional configuration to be applied instead of removing the configuration";

                 }
             } /* end of list SCHEDULED_CONFIGURATIONS_LIST */